RevenueHunt/docs/docs/how-to-guides/send-leads-to-hubspot.md

 # How to Send Leads to HubSpot

-Integrating your Shop Quiz: Product Recommendation Quiz with HubSpot can significantly enhance your marketing efforts.
+Integrating your RevenueHunt Product Recommendation Quiz with HubSpot can significantly enhance your marketing efforts.

 By automatically sending quiz results to your HubSpot account, you can segment your contacts based on their responses and engage them with personalized campaigns.